Gordon-coder/Silico/README.md

 # How to open the website
 1. Download the whole file
 2. Change to the Silico directory (where app.py is located)
-3. Run 'flask run' in the terminal \n
+3. Run 'flask run' in the terminal.
 Output:
  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.